michaeleby1/sparkify-redshift/README.md

 2. It will allow for horizontal scalability of the data.

-3. It will provide MPP (massive parallel processing), which parallelizes the execution of a single queries.
+3. It will provide MPP (massive parallel processing), which parallelizes the execution of single queries.

 ## Database Schema